odoo/odoo/doc/workflows.rst

 Python action
 '''''''''''''

-An activity can execute some Python code, given by attribute ``action``.
+An activity can execute some Python code, given by the attribute ``action``.
 The evaluation environment is the same as the one explained in the section `Conditions`_.

 Split mode